paractmol/paractmol.github.io/content/posts/reverse-engineering-digital-mosaic-reassembly.md

 Great!
 This means I can reunite them.

+## Construct the URL to fetch the tiles for X and Y

 I have devised a plan:

 * Construct the URL to fetch the tiles for X and Y
 * Algorithm to download the tiles -- *which was the most fun problem* 🎢
 * Glue them together and save

-## Construct the URL to fetch the tiles for X and Y
-For simplicity, I decided to use the `OpenURI` module, which allows calling the `#read` method directly on the URI.
+For simplicity, I decided to use the `OpenURI` module, which allows calling the [`#read`](https://ruby-doc.org/stdlib-2.6.3/libdoc/open-uri/rdoc/OpenURI.html) method directly on the URI.

+>#read - reads a content referenced by self and returns the content as string.
+The string is extended with OpenURI::Meta.
+The argument options is same as #open.

 ```ruby
 require 'open-uri'